South African Expats, spending all your hard earned money

 Fact: The cost of living in Paris is 100% more than in Johannesburg.

-Just like in South Africa, most people in supermarkets in Europe
+Just like in South Africa, people in the supermarkets in Europe

 also buy the 'no name' products just to get by every month.

-Beef is very expensive here and most people only buy chicken or pork.
+Beef is very expensive and most people only buy chicken or pork.

 Because of strict regulations and very high taxes in the EU,